EVENTFLOW

 Understanding Two Groups of Users

-1. I first conducted qualitative interviews with event planners, organizers, and project managers to understand their workflows, frustrations, and mental models around building out schedules for the day of.
+1. I conducted qualitative interviews with event planners, organizers, and project managers to understand their workflows, frustrations, and mental models around building out schedules the event.

-1. Then spoke with event attendees to understand how they interpret schedules, what confuses them, and what makes them feel prepared throughout an event.
+1. Then, I spoke with event attendees to understand how they interpret schedules, what confuses them, and what makes them feel prepared throughout an event.

 Organizer Insights